 Christ calls us to honor others above ourselves.
-Honor implies that we acknowledge the value in each person who is created in the image of God and treat each person accordingly.
-This honor is reflected in the way we talk as well as the way we treat each other.
+Honor implies that we acknowledge the value of all individuals who are created in the image of God and treat them accordingly.
+This honor is reflected in the way we talk, as well as the way we view each other and treat each other.

-Listening is the skill of seeking to understand the views and positions of others and identifying the worldview that shapes their opinions.
+Using this skill, we seek to understand the views and positions of others and identify the worldview from which people derive their opinions.
 Students will avoid defensiveness and self-protection as they hear from someone who thinks differently than they do.

-Empathy is the skill of being able to think about someone else’s experience from the perspective of that person.
-It often compels us to share in the suffering of others even though their experience is not our own.
-It is not tolerance or even affirming that the ideas or behavior of others is right.
-Instead, it is being humble and compassionate in order to build a relationship.
+Being able to think about someone’s experience from their perspective often compels us to share in the suffering of others even though their experience is not our own.
+Empathy is not tolerance or even affirmation that the ideas or behaviors of others are right.
+Instead, it is humility and compassion in order to build relationship.

-We have the great privilege of learning, and we must acknowledge we do not know everything.
+We have the great privilege of learning and must acknowledge we do not know everything.
 Therefore, we want students to demonstrate a posture of learning, not only for knowledge but also for understanding.
-This skill helps us value other people and cultures by seeing the way they worship God and recognizing all that we can learn about God from people who have a different life experience.
+This skill helps us to value other people and cultures, to see how they worship God, and to see the things that we can learn about God from people who have a different life experience.

 The most profound reality about Jesus Christ is that he became human so that he could fully experience what we experience to ultimately bring redemption and salvation.
 Engaging requires participation, not just viewing from afar.
-We want our students to be near different patterns of thought or ways of life for the purpose of bringing glory to God by being salt and light and reflecting God’s glory.
+We want our students to be near different patterns of thought or ways of life for the purpose of being salt and light and reflecting God’s glory.

 Students must be able to speak truth in love and to hear truth in love.
-This skill is a two-way street and is critical to engaging in conversations in an everchanging world.
-We want to equip students to converse with the gentleness and love that God prescribes for interactions with others.
+This skill is a two-way street and is critical for engaging conversations in an everchanging world.
+We want to equip students to converse with gentleness and love, the ways God reminds are best as we interact with others.

 Wheaton Academy is working to bring good into our world.
 In Scripture, justice and righteousness are linked; in fact, they are used almost interchangeably.
-Justice is God’s righteousness carried out.
-In practice, we are to pursue what Heaven will look like as He builds His Kingdom here on earth.
-We want our students to be Kingdom builders, which means they are advocating and striving for truth, righteousness, and justice at Wheaton Academy and beyond.
+Justice is God’s righteousness carried out, the truth of what heaven will look like as God’s Kingdom is built here on earth.
+We want our students to be Kingdom builders, which means they are fighting for truth, righteousness, and justice at Wheaton Academy and beyond.